OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-gentle-introduction.md

 - Stylus smart contracts benefit from **Arbitrum's EVM equivalence** thanks to a second, coequal WASM virtual machine.
 - Solidity contracts and Stylus contracts are fully interoperable.
 In Solidity, you can call a Rust program and vice versa.
 - Stylus contracts are over **an order of magnitude faster with significantly lower gas fees** due to the superior efficiency of WASM programs.
-- **Memory is 100-500x cheaper** in Stylus, enabling new use cases now that consuming RAM is viable on the blockchain.
+- **Memory is 100-500x cheaper** when using Stylus, unlocking new use cases now that consuming RAM is viable on the blockchain.

 ### What's Stylus?